mollikka/Website2024/content/text/2015-penrose-1/index.md

 The program written in Python is available as a [Github project](https://github.com/mollikka/Penrose).

-With the program it's much easier to design a large pattern.
 Long story short, now the only limit to my tiling operation is floor space!

 {{